sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

     coverage will have a low CRAP index.
 The CRAP index can be lowered by writing tests and by refactoring the code to lower its complexity.

-.. admonition:: Note

-   The *Opcode Coverage*,
-   *Branch Coverage*, and
-   *Path Coverage* software metrics are not yet supported by php-code-coverage.

 .. _code-coverage-analysis.including-files: